IBM/MAX-ResNet-50/training/README.md

 classify dog and cat images, create two folders with names `dog` and `cat` and place `dog` and `cat` images in the respective folders.
 Take a look at the folder layout of `/sample_training_data` as an example.

 ## Train the Model

+[Training script](training_code/image_classification.py) provided here is the basic extension of the ResNet50 model.
+More examples can be found [here](https://keras.io/applications/).

 - [Install Local Prerequisites](#install-local-prerequisites)
 - [Run the Setup Script](#run-the-setup-script)